Rigel-Computer/Rigel-Computer/README.md

 ## 🔍 Areas of Interest

-- 🧠 Local LLMs with multi-container deployment using [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and GGUF weights
+- Local LLMs with multi-container deployment using [`llama.cpp`](https://github.com/ggerganov/llama.cpp) and GGUF weights
-- 🐳 Docker & DDEV for reproducible dev environments
+- Docker & DDEV for reproducible dev environments
-- ⚡ TYPO3 ever since
-- 🌍 Prompt translation for multilingual GenAI workflows
+- Prompt translation for multilingual GenAI workflows
-- 🔌 Lightweight API development for local inference
+- Lightweight API development for local inference
-- 📊 Structured data extraction from PDFs on local LLMs
+- Structured data extraction from PDFs on local LLMs
-- 🧱 All about TYPO3 and -extension development (filters, categories, frontend logic)
+- ⚡ All about TYPO3 and -extension development (filters, categories, frontend logic)
-- 🧮 Classical Machine Learning (scikit-learn, pandas, numpy)
+- Classical Machine Learning (scikit-learn, pandas, numpy)
-- 🛠️ Git & GitHub workflows
+- Git & GitHub workflows

 ## 🚧 Currently Exploring

-- ⚙️ Lightweight deployment and fine-tuning of LLMs in an local Docker enviroment on CPU-only systems
+- Lightweight deployment and fine-tuning of LLMs in an local Docker enviroment on CPU-only systems
-- 🔄 Translator-enhanced prompt pipelines with small weights to avoid translation-problems to German
+- Translator-enhanced prompt pipelines with small weights to avoid translation-problems to German
-- 🧪 Persistent container setups for AI tooling and ML issues
+- Persistent container setups for AI tooling and ML issues

 ## 🤝 Collaboration